Programs and Resources

 Baler Education Foundation

 The mission of the Baler Education Foundation is to provide resources through community partnerships and to support and enhance educational programs and opportunities in the San Benito High School District.
 For more information, call 831-261-0884 or email .
-Click here to see the program from the 2019 Baler Fame Fest Hall of Fame induction, including a list of all past winners.
+Click here for the 2023 event flyer.
 Click here for the Hall of Fame nomination form.

 Career Center / Scholarships